Unitarity breaking in self-averaging spectral form factors

 In theoretical and numerical studies, it is customary to average the SFF by considering a Hamiltonian ensemble, e.g., in random-matrix theory or in disordered systems.
 In such a scenario, a property is said to be self-averaging when its estimate using a typical member of the ensemble and the explicit average over the ensemble coincide.
 Self-averaging largely eases numerical studies in many-body systems, disposing of the need for Hamiltonian ensemble averages in characterizing the desirable property of the system.
 However, the SFF is not self-averaging \cite{Prange97}.

 The structure of the SFF in the time domain is well-characterized \cite{Cotler17,Dyer17}: it exhibits a slope-dip-ramp-plateau structure, as shown in Fig.~\ref{SFFSAfig1}{\sf{\textbf{a}}}, that is manifested under averaging over disorder or a Hamiltonian ensemble.
 In the absence of averages, erratic time-domain fluctuations appear, making it difficult to appreciate some of its features.
 An exception is the SFF computed using the gauge-gravity duality in the semiclassical approximation, where the erratic fluctuations are absent \cite{saad2019semiclassical}.
 These fluctuations are sometimes referred to as noise \cite{Prange97}, or quantum noise \cite{Barbon14}, terminology to be distinguished from the standard one in the theory of open quantum systems \cite{Gardiner00}.
 Erratic wiggles in the time domain are a consequence of the discreteness of the energy spectrum and can be associated with quantum coherence in the energy eigenbasis in the time evolution of the coherent Gibbs state or the TFD.
 Quantum noise is further responsible for the lack of self-averaging in the SFF.
 Fluctuations with respect to the signal do not cancel out upon averaging, e.g., over a Hamiltonian ensemble \cite{Leviandier86,Argaman93,Argaman93prl,Eckhardt95,Prange97}.
 This can be quantified by the finite value of the relative variance (RV) \beqa {\rm RV}(t) = \frac{\la {\rm SFF}^2(t) \ra - \la {\rm SFF}(t) \ra^2}{\la {\rm SFF}(t) \ra^2} \; , \eeqa that does not vanish as the size of the Hilbert space is increased.
+The lack of self-averaging of the SFF and the survival probability was analytically shown for random matrices and disordered spin models~\cite{Schiulaz20,TorresHerrera20,torres-herrera2020a}.
+It has been related to the zeroes of the partition function in the complex temperature plane, known as Fisher zeroes \cite{bunin2023fisher}.
+This implies that no matter how large the system size is, an ensemble average is required, adding an extra layer of complexity to numerical studies, which are generally challenging due to the large Hilbert space involved in analyzing many-body quantum systems.
+As an alternative to averaging over a Hamiltonian ensemble, numerical and analytical studies often resort to running averages over time that smear ${\rm SFF}(t)$ over intervals of time \cite{Leviandier86,Eckhardt95}.
+A yet different approach resorts to modifying the definition of the SFF restricting the Fourier transform of the two-point function over an energy window, or more generally, using a filter function over an energy or frequency band \cite{Hammerich89,Wall95,Mandelshtam97,Prange97,Gharibyan18}.